 - 1. The student and/or parents shall contact the school administrator or athletic director at their member school notifying them that the student has a different gender identity than listed on the student's school registration card or birth certificate and that the student wishes to participate in athletics/activities in a manner consistent with their gender identity.
 The school shall collect the following for the participation ruling: - a.
 Gender identity used for school registration records - b.
 Medical documentation (hormonal treatments, sexual re-assignment surgery, counseling, medical personnel, etc.) - c.
-Gender Identity related advantages for approved participation - 2.
-Once the school administrator has collected the relevant information, the member school shall contact the IHSA office in writing of the request for the ruling, the student's gender identity, and the selected athletics/activities that the student would like the opportunity to participate in if they are selected through the team try-out process. - a.
-Once the student is approved, participation is granted through the duration of their high school career, it does not need to be annually renewed.
+Gender Identity related advantages for approved participation - Once the school administrator has collected the relevant information, the member school shall contact the IHSA office in writing of the request for the ruling, the student's gender identity, and the selected athletics/activities that the student would like the opportunity to participate in if they are selected through the team try-out process. - a.
+Once the student is approved, participation is granted through the duration of the student's high school career and does not need to be annually renewed, unless the school or the student report that there has been a change in the original medical documentation submitted.
+At that time the school shall reach out to the IHSA in writing, citing the changes and requesting an updated ruling.